Students are advised to carefully read the section on Scholastic Discipline in the Academic Calendar.

-Scholastic offences are taken seriously and students are directed to read the appropriate policy, specifically, the definition of what constitutes a Scholastic Offense, at the following Web site.
+Scholastic offences are taken seriously, and students are directed to read the appropriate policy in the Academic Calendar, and specifically, the definition of what constitutes a Scholastic Offense.

 Students must write their essays and assignments in their own words.
 Whenever students take an idea, or a passage from another author, they must acknowledge their debt both by using quotation marks where appropriate and by proper referencing such as footnotes or citations.
 Plagiarism is a major academic offence, see Scholastic Offence Policy in the Western Academic Calendar (link above).

 Students must familiarize themselves with the Policy on Accommodation for Medical Illness.

 Statement from the Dean’s Office

 If you are unable to meet a course requirement due to illness or other serious circumstances, you must provide valid medical or other supporting documentation to the Dean's office as soon as possible and contact your instructor immediately.
 It is the student's responsibility to make alternative arrangements with their instructor once the accommodation has been approved and the instructor has been informed.
 In the event of a missed final exam, a "Recommendation of Special Examination" form must be obtained from the Dean's Office immediately.
 A student requiring academic accommodation due to illness, should use the Student Medical Certificate when visiting an off-campus medical facility or request a Record's Release Form (located in the Dean's Office) for visits to Student Health Services.

 B. Absence for non-medical reasons:

 Absences from midterms, final exams, or late essays or assignments, must be documented in the Dean's office.
 Documentation must be submitted by the student directly to the Dean`s Office and not to the instructor.
 It will subsequently be the Dean`s Office that will determine if accommodation is warranted.